niteshraj2310/Agroforestry/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## Scientists finally did a study on forks.
+It's about tine!